loicalleyne/bodkin/README.md

 Bodkin enables you to use your _data_ to define and evolve your Arrow Schema.

 ## Features
+### Arrow schema generation from data type inference
 - Converts a structured input (json string or []byte, Go struct or map[string]any) into an Apache Arrow schema
 	- Supports nested types
 - Automatically evolves the Arrow schema with new fields when providing new inputs
+- Option to merge new infered schema at existing path for composibility
 - Converts schema field types when unifying schemas to accept evolving input data
 - Tracks changes to the schema
-- Export/import a serialized Arrow schema to/from file or []byte to transmit or persist schema definition
+- Export/import a serialized Arrow schema to/from file or `[]byte` to transmit or persist schema definition
+### Custom data loader
-- Custom data loader to load structured data directly to Arrow Records based on inferred schema
+- Load structured data directly to Arrow Records based on inferred schema
+	- Individual input to Arrow Record
+	- io.Reader stream to Arrow Records

 ## 🚀 Install